Arkansas trooper retires after performing PIT maneuver on wrong car

 TVIs and PIT maneuvers are used by law enforcement to stop suspects during pursuits.
 In a TVI or PIT, an officer will strike the rear quarter panel of a fleeing vehicle with the front of their own vehicle in order to lose control and stop.

 ASP officials said they immediately began an internal investigation into the crash.
-The trooper involved in the crash, Cpl.
-Thomas Hubbard, has not been on duty since the incident and has submitted his letter of retirement.
+Corporal Thomas Hubbard, the trooper involved in the crash, has not been on duty since the incident and has submitted his letter of retirement.

 Additional details weren’t immediately available, but Nexstar’s KARK is working to gather more details.